skip navigation

 CONTRAST

-He asks for some and finds out there is no more.
+He asks for some.
+There is no more.

 However is more commonly used in writing.